Municipality of Bifrost Riverton

-A Haven for Nature in the RM of Bifrost-Riverton
+A Haven for Nature in the Municipality of Bifrost-Riverton

 - Riverton is home to Manitoba’s largest moose – “Lundi Moose” which sits on the grounds of the Riverton Transportation & Heritage Centre.